 - Other details about the policy.

-Terminology: This section defines some of the jargon in the policy to help you better understand it.
+This section defines some of the jargon in the policy to help you better understand it.
 Make this section your friend.
 You can also learn more about common insurance terminology on our glossary page.

 - The right to transfer or assign the policy.